risk-first/website/introduction/Meeting-Reality.md

 I would argue that the best way is the one which mitigates the most existing risk while accruing the least attendant risk to get it done.

 Ideally, when you take an action, you are trading off a big risk for a smaller one.
 Take Unit Testing for example.
-Clearly, writing Unit Tests adds to the amount of development work, so on it's own, it adds [Schedule Risk](Scarcity-Risk#schedule-risk).
+Clearly, writing Unit Tests adds to the amount of development work, so on its own, it adds [Schedule Risk](Scarcity-Risk#schedule-risk).
 However, if you write _just enough_ of the right Unit Tests, you should be short-cutting the time spent finding issues in the User Acceptance Testing (UAT) stage, so you're hopefully trading off a larger [Schedule Risk](Scarcity-Risk#schedule-risk) from UAT and adding a smaller [Schedule Risk](Scarcity-Risk#schedule-risk) to Development.
 There are other benefits of Unit Testing too:  once written, a suite of unit tests is almost cost-free to run repeatedly, whereas repeating a UAT is costly as it involves people's time.

 You can think of [Taking Action](Glossary#taking-action) as moving your project on a "[Risk Landscape](Risk-Landscape)":  ideally, when you take an action, you move to some place with worse risk to somewhere more favourable.